Xia Yan (Ming dynasty): Youth and early career

-Xia Yan was born in 1482 in Guixi, present-day a county-level city in Yingtan, Jiangxi Province.
+Xia Yan was born in 1482 during China's Ming dynasty in Guixi, present-day county-level city in Yingtan, Jiangxi Province.
 His family was originally registered as a military household, but his father successfully passed all levels of the civil service examinations.
 In 1496, he passed the highest level—the palace examination—and was awarded the title of jinshi.
 He then worked as an official in Beijing, where Xia Yan grew up.
 Xia Yan studied Confucianism and also applied for the civil service examinations.
 He gradually passed the lower levels and in 1517, he passed the palace examination and received the title of jinshi.

 In 1520, Xia began working in Beijing as the supervising secretary in the Office of Scrutiny of the Ministry of War.
 After the Jiajing Emperor ascended to the throne in 1521, he played a role in the purge of officials accused of corruption and excesses during the previous reign of the deceased Zhengde Emperor.
 He specifically targeted Minister of Personnel Wang Qiong, whom he accused of accepting bribes from the Prince of Ning (who had risen in 1519 and occupied part of Jiangxi Province; the uprising was quickly suppressed by Wang Yangming, then the grand coordinator in southern Jiangxi), of allying with eunuchs close to the Zhengde Emperor, and of suppressing criticism of honorable dignitaries.
 He also made similar accusations against Minister of War Wang Xian.
 However, these accusations were false; in reality, Wang Qiong had actually supported Wang Yangming and indirectly contributed to the defeat of the Prince of Ning.
 Wang Qiong was opposed by Grand Secretary Yang Tinghe, the most influential figure in the government during the early 1520s.
 Yang was able to get the young Jiajing Emperor to dismiss both Wang Qiong and Wang Xian.
 As part of the widespread purges of civil and military offices, Xia was tasked with vetting officers, with a focus on relatives and supporters of the Zhengde Emperor's close eunuchs and favorites.
 With his usual meticulousness and consistency, he compiled a list of 3,199 individuals whom he proposed to strip of their offices and ranks, but only a portion of them were actually dismissed, which Xia protested against three years later.
 In an attempt to avoid a large-scale purge, the Emperor responded by ordering a further investigation of the files of those involved, effectively putting the matter on hold.
 Xia reacted strongly, stating, "We are shocked at this directive and we don't know what to do...
 The security of the state is involved here".
 He immediately protested against the appointment of unsuitable individuals as officers, such as the younger brothers of the Jiajing Emperor's nurses to the Embroidered Uniform Guard, stating that he was "shocked" by the repetition of negative practices from the Zhengde Emperor's regime.